-“Drops of Oil for Burning Hearts” explores translation as a destructive and a creative act.
+Drops of Oil for Burning Hearts explores translation as a destructive and a creative act.
 In this immersive 3-channel film installation, immigrants from various countries translate songs from their native tongues into English.
-The unrehearsed translations, which are performed while the songs play simultaneously in the background, reveal the limits of language and translation: all kinds of absences arise when there are words or expressions that have no equivalents, or one cannot be found quickly enough, and confusion is often created by the attempt to translate things too literally.
+The unrehearsed translations, performed while the songs play simultaneously in the background, reveal the limits of language and translation: all kinds of absences arise when there are words or expressions that have no equivalents, or one cannot be found quickly enough, and confusion is often created by the attempt to translate things literally.

-Drops of Oil for Burning Hearts”: although much is undeniably lost when you move from one culture or language to another, there is also a lot gained.
+Drops of Oil for Burning Hearts echoes Flusser’s celebratory philosophy: although much is undeniably lost when you move from one culture or language to another, a lot is also gained.
 Immigration, like translation, is both a destructive and a creative act.

 In this split screen video, Cesária Évora’s song “Partida” is interweaved with a personal story of lost love.
 Music is revealed as a vehicle through which people connect with themselves and with one another.

 Looking for Love is a series of interviews conducted, in transit, with drivers in Cape Verde.
 Embracing the element of chance as an artistic strategy, I hitchhiked across the cities of Praia and Mindelo and asked the people who picked me up to participate in the project.
 The song playing in each car was used as the starting point for the conversations.
 In the final work, this music is the thread that unites individual stories and lives.
 Together the drivers and I explored the central position that music holds in Cape Verdean culture, and the collective emotional consequences of the nation’s several generations of emigration.

 With the camera pointed towards the road, the viewer shares the driver’s perspective, and the Cape Verdean landscape becomes the backdrop to voice and song.